|

 Notes:

-5. Each student will take a mathematics assessment prior to enrollment to determine whether or not she must take MAT 130 .
-If it is determined that the student must take MAT 130 , she must take the course during the first semester of enrollment.
+- Each student will take a mathematics assessment prior to enrollment to determine whether or not they must take MAT 135 .
+If it is determined that the student must take MAT 135 , they must take the course during the first semester of enrollment.

 Additional Notes for Transfer Students: